 Nestled within Douthat State Park in Virginia, this campground has over 45 miles of hiking trails.
-There’s also a well-stocked lake filled with trout—this offers a great way to introduce your children to fishing.
+There’s also a well-stocked lake filled with trout — a great way to introduce your children to fishing.
 A large playground helps burn off extra energy.
-Reviewers love this campground for its mountain biking and its fabulous restaurant.
+Reviewers love this campground for its mountain biking and fabulous restaurant.

 Address: 4239 Douthat State Park Rd, Millboro, VA 24460

 Directions: Campers looking to get to this park from Millboro should head south on State Route 633.
 Then, they should turn left on VA 39 until they reach the park.

 Contact Number: (540) 862-8100

 You will not want to miss seeing Cumberland Falls in Kentucky, where you can stay at Falls Creek Cabins and Campground.
 Try to time your family camping trip to coincide with the lunar rainbow that appears over the waterfall.
 This resort also offers many miles of hiking trails, horseback riding facilities, many types of water activities, and tennis courts.
 Many reviewers commented on how their children loved the ranger-led activities designed just for them.

 Directions: To get to this campground from Corbin, follow Highway 25 S. Then, turn right onto KY 90 W.

 Sawtooth National Forest is a great place to explore with your family, and there are many small campgrounds within the forest.
 One of the best for families is Glacier View, which offers a playground.
 This campground is located directly across from Redfish Lake where families can rent boats.
 There are many interesting day trips that families might want to consider, including the Sawtooth Hatchery and the Stanley Museum.
 Reviewers report the scenery is breathtaking, and the family campsites are within walking distance of a swimming beach.

 Address: Redfish Lake Rd, Stanley, ID 83278